Winmau

 Winmau, pronounced "win more", is a Welsh manufacturer of dartboards, other darts equipment and title sponsor of the oldest darts tournament still running, the Winmau World Masters.

 Founded in 1945, Winmau was acquired by rival dartboard manufacturer Nodor in 2002, headed by John Bluck, with both brands remaining in production.
 The company is based in Bridgend in south Wales although manufacturing of the boards takes place in Kenya.
-Bluck's eldest son Vince is now the managing director.

 History

 Origins

 The company was founded as H.A.
 Kicks in 1945 by Harry Kicks using his demob money.
 The company manufactured elm dartboards that were hand-painted until the early 1950s when graphic transfers began to be used for the numbers and coloured segments.
 Later they produced paper-coil dartboards which, unlike elm boards, did not require soaking, and this was reflected in the brand name "Keep Dry".
 Scotts Dartboards of Southend, who specialised in paper-coil boards, bought the Keep Dry brand from Kicks in the late 1950s.

 The company name evolved into H.A.
 Kicks and Sons in the early 1960s as Kicks' sons joined the business.
 At around the same time, the patent on bristle dartboards, owned by Nodor, expired and Kicks began to make their own bristle boards.
 A few years after signing a deal with the fledgling British Darts Organisation's (BDO) founder Olly Croft in 1973 which made H.A.
 Kicks dartboards the official boards of the organisation, Kicks changed the name of the company to Winmau.
 The new name came from the first three letters of Kicks' wife's first names, Winifred Maud.